Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

      */
     @ServiceMethod(returns = ReturnType.SINGLE)
     public Mono<Response<String>> getRelationshipWithResponse(String digitalTwinId, String relationshipId) { }

     /**
      * Updates the properties of a relationship on a digital twin.
-     *
-     * @param digitalTwinId The Id of the source digital twin.
-     * @param relationshipId The Id of the relationship to be updated.
-     * @param relationshipUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin's relationship.
-     * @param options The optional settings for this request (ifMatch param).
-     */
-    @ServiceMethod(returns = ReturnType.SINGLE)
-    public void updateRelationship(String digitalTwinId, String relationshipId, String relationshipUpdateOperations, RequestOptions options) { }

-    /**
-     * Updates the properties of a relationship on a digital twin.
-     *
-     * @param digitalTwinId The Id of the source digital twin.
-     * @param relationshipId The Id of the relationship to be updated.
-     * @param relationshipUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin's relationship.
-     * @param options The optional settings for this request (ifMatch param).
-     * @return A REST response.
-     */
-    @ServiceMethod(returns = ReturnType.SINGLE)
-    public Response updateRelationshipWithResponse(String digitalTwinId, String relationshipId, String relationshipUpdateOperations, RequestOptions options) { }

-    /**
-     * Updates the properties of a relationship on a digital twin.